HydroModPy/HydroModPy/docs/readthedocs/source/scientific/hydrology/stream-ocean-and-drainage-semantics.rst

 - in the current Boussinesq slice, it is implemented as a top-drainage operator driven by conductance and activation above the top elevation.

+For the broader navigation map across observed stream networks, seepage, and simulation-derived active networks, see :doc:`../streams_and_seepage/index`.

 What They Are Not
 -----------------